Home / Helpful Guides / Year-End Information

 Bank Statements

-We strongly suggest you download and save your bank and credit card statements every few months.
-You may not be able to retrieve them if you close the account or replace your credit card.
+Download and save your bank and credit card statements every few months.
+If you close the account or replace your credit card, you may not be able to get them back.

-You do not need to send these to us — simply retain them for your own records.
+You don’t need to send these to us —.
+Just keep them for your own records.

 Business Expenses — What to Include

-Business owners are generally responsible for their own bookkeeping.
-When calculating your business expenses, ensure you are including the proper amounts:
+Business owners are responsible for their own bookkeeping.
+When calculating your expenses, make sure you’re including the right amounts:

-- Nonresident Aliens (in the U.S. for less than 6 months during 2025): Any expenses incurred from any bank account or credit card related specifically to your work in the U.S.
+• Nonresident Aliens (in the U.S. for less than 6 months during 2025): Any expenses from any bank account or credit card related specifically to your work in the U.S.

 Delayed Refunds From Form 1042-S

-If you were paid via Form 1042-S, the IRS has announced that it may take up to 6 months or longer to process your tax refund.
+If you were paid via Form 1042-S, the IRS has said it may take up to 6 months or longer to process your refund.

 Estimated State Tax Vouchers

-If we provided you with state estimated tax vouchers, we encourage you to pay them prior to December 31st.
-This will enable you to take the deduction on your 2025 tax returns up to $40,000 (excluding individuals subject to AMT).
+If we gave you state estimated tax vouchers, pay them before December 31st.
+This lets you take the deduction on your 2025 returns up to $40,000 (excluding individuals subject to AMT).

 Extensions

-- If you need us to prepare and file federal and state extension forms for you, a fee applies (see Fee Information below)
+• If you need us to prepare and file federal and state extension forms, a fee applies (see Fee Information below)

-- If we do not receive your confirmation regarding filing extensions by the due date, we are not permitted to file them for you.
-In this case, your returns will be considered late and penalties on taxes paid after this date increase to 5.5% per month
+• If we don’t receive your confirmation about filing extensions by the due date, we can’t file them for you.
+Your returns will be considered late and penalties on taxes paid after this date jump to 5.5% per month

 Foreign Corporations & Interest in Foreign Businesses

-You must inform us if you are an owner of a corporation outside of the U.S., as special reporting is required.
+Tell us if you own a corporation outside the U.S. Special reporting is required.

 Foreign Income & Taxes Paid

-You may be entitled to a credit on your U.S. tax return for foreign tax you paid during the year for income-related items.
-Please let us know if you received any income during 2025 from a foreign entity, or paid any foreign taxes or had any foreign taxes withheld from your pay.
+You may be entitled to a credit on your U.S. return for foreign tax you paid on income-related items.
+Let us know if you received income from a foreign entity during 2025, or paid foreign taxes or had foreign taxes withheld.

 Gifts & Inheritances